attestate/delegator2/readme.txt

   Parameters

-    - `string[] allowlist`: A list of Ethereum addresses that have minted the Kiwi News NFT.
-Addresses do not need to be checksummed.
+    - `Set allowlist`: A list of Ethereum addresses that have minted the Kiwi News NFT.
+Addresses must be check-summed.
     - `Object delegations`: An object mapping 'to' addresses to 'from' addresses.
 The 'from' address must always be part of the allowlist.
 Both 'to' and 'from' are Ethereum addresses.
 This object is expected to be the result of the 'organize' function and all included addresses must be checksummed.
     - `string address`: The Ethereum address to check for eligibility.
+Must be check-summed.

   Returns